vboyev-MSFT/defender-docs/defender-xdr/security-copilot-defender-identity-summary.md

 - [Get started with Copilot for Security](/security-copilot/get-started-security-copilot)
 - [Understand authentication in Copilot for Security](/security-copilot/authentication)
 - [Prompting in Copilot for Security](/security-copilot/prompting-security-copilot)

-With the identity summary capability, analysts can immediately identify suspicious or risky identity-related changes and actions that can negatively impact an organization.
-The summary also includes potential misconfigurations that affects an identity.
-Using natural language, Copilot delivers clear and actionable user information that analysts can use in their incident investigation activities.
-The capability currently focuses on users and will include service accounts in its next iteration.

 ## Copilot for Security integration in Microsoft Defender